 The last novel I read was Chronicle of a Death Foretold for my literature class.

-What would people be surprised to find out about you?
+What are people surprised to find out about you?

 Back To Top